webspirio/clickwise/readme.txt

 * User behavior data (as configured in plugin settings)

 **Privacy & Control**:
-* You choose which Rybbit instance to connect to
+* You choose which Clickwise instance to connect to
 * You control what data is collected through plugin settings
 * Analytics data goes to YOUR server/service, not to plugin developers
-* You are responsible for compliance with your Rybbit provider's terms
+* You are responsible for compliance with your Clickwise provider's terms

 **Service Activation**:
-By entering your Rybbit instance details (Script URL and Site ID) in the plugin settings and activating tracking, you consent to sending data to the configured Rybbit service.
+By entering your Clickwise instance details (Script URL and Site ID) in the plugin settings and activating tracking, you consent to sending data to the configured Clickwise service.

-For Rybbit Analytics service information, visit: [https://rybbit.com](https://rybbit.com)
+For Clickwise Analytics service information, visit: [https://clickwise.com](https://clickwise.com)

 == Privacy Policy ==